 This reading course is designed to meet individual needs of Master’s students within the programme option Middle East Studies.

-The reading list must be approved by the course teacher and thesis supervisor.
+The project proposal and the reading list must be approved by the course teacher and thesis supervisor.
 The course should normally be taken during the first year of the Master’s degree programme.

 Participants learn to: